Abortion is a felony in Wisconsin. Contact our criminal defense attorneys immediately for help: (414) 270-0202

 Secondly, the defendant intentionally destroyed the life of the unborn child.

-Considering the note, again, this isn’t the case involving a woman who goes to an abortion clinic and engages in the procedure.
+Considering the note, again, this isn’t the case involving a woman who goes to a doctor’s clinic and engages in a life-saving procedure.
 This is the kind of case involving someone other than the mother.
 For example, if the mother’s boyfriend intentionally destroys the life of the unborn child, he can be charged under this section.
 Finally, this statute could be used to charge a non-physician conducting the abortion, as allowed in Connecticut v.
 Menillo, 423 U.S. 9 (1975).

 Roe v.
 Wade is a 1970 case, filed by Jane Doe (a fictional name to protect the plaintiff’s identity) against Henry Wade, the district attorney for Dallas County, Texas.
 The lawsuit challenged a Texas law making abortion illegal except by a doctor’s orders to save a woman’s life.
 Roe’s lawsuit alleged that the state laws were unconstitutionally vague and abridged her right of personal privacy, protected by the First, Fourth, Fifth, Ninth, and Fourteenth Amendments.